 Seeing Shyness From a Different Perspective

 I have spent most of my life battling against shyness.
 When I was at first school, I remember wetting myself because I was too scared to ask the teacher to be excused to visit the bathroom.
 When I was a teenager I would often cross the road or duck into shops to avoid being seen and spoken to by people I knew – even my friends.
 I was scared to make eye contact with people, scared to speak, scared to do anything.
+I grew my hair long and would wear it over my face in lessons so that the teacher wouldn’t call on me to answer a question.

-New jobs were a nightmare until I got to know a couple of people – and then that was all thrown into turmoil when I went on training courses with people from other areas of the company, who I didn’t know, and didn’t know me.
+New jobs were a nightmare until I got to know a couple of people – and then that was all thrown into turmoil when I went on training courses with people from other areas of the company, who I didn’t know, and who didn’t know me.

 Later, as a mother, I avoided going to mother and baby groups because I was scared nobody would speak to me.
 That fear was confirmed the few times I did go, and nobody spoke to me.